istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 Use the `istioctl` tool to check if the mutual TLS settings are in effect.
 The `istioctl` command needs the client's pod because the destination rule depends on the client's namespace.
 You can also provide the destination service to filter the status to that service only.

-To identify the authentication policy for the `httpbin.default.svc.cluster.local` service and its destination rules as seen from the some a pod of the `sleep` app, use the following command:
+To identify the authentication policy for the `httpbin.default.svc.cluster.local` service and its destination rules as seen from the some a pod of the `sleep` app, use the following commands:

 {{< text bash >}}
 $ SLEEP_POD=$(kubectl get pod -l app=sleep -o jsonpath={.items..metadata.name})